 THE STUFF OF A LIFETIME

 Not just a book to read, this is also one to use -- to dip into, think about, lay aside awhile as you go live a little more, and then come back to pick up again.
-With them each step of the way, the book takes its readers on a fascinating journey into their very own experiencing . . . into its special moments and day-to-day routines; into its turning points, its endings and beginnings, with those gaps and pauses in between; into its peaks, pits, and plateaus -- keeping an eye out all the while for signs of "the more," that living part of what we are outside our picture of ourselves.
+With them each step of the way, the book takes its readers on a fascinating journey through their very own experiencing . . . into its special moments and day-to-day routines; into its turning points, its endings and beginnings, with the gaps and pauses in between; into its peaks, pits, and plateaus -- keeping an eye out all the while for signs of "the more," which is the ling part of what we are outside our picture of ourselves.
 The aim is to find the vital stuff of our life itself and to become better acquainted with and guided by our own uniqueness.

 FOUR PLAYS WITH MUSIC